MichaelCurrin/code-cookbook/recipes/javascript/format-and-lint/index.md

 ---
 description: Configure your JS project for formatting and linting
 ---
-# Format and Lint
+# Format and lint

-See also [Format and Lint](https://michaelcurrin.github.io/dev-cheatsheets/cheatsheets/javascript/format-and-lint/) on my Dev Cheatsheets site.
+See also [Format and lint](https://michaelcurrin.github.io/dev-cheatsheets/cheatsheets/javascript/format-and-lint/) on my Dev Cheatsheets site.